MobilePayDev/MobilePay-Online/README.md

 }
 ```

-## PSP Onboarding Guide
-### If you are onboarding MobilePay Online for the first time
-When you as a new PSP wants to be onboarded for the Online solution, you must have an agreement with MobilePay, please contact lagr@mobilepay.dk.
-Afterwards you need to send an email to the MobilePay business support at developer@mobilepay.dk with this information:
-* The PSP name
-* PCI-DSS AoC
-* VATNumber
-* BusinessContactName
-* BusinessContactEmail
-* OperationsEmail
-* OperationsPhonenumber

-We will reply to your mail with a secure link where you can upload two PublicKeys for Card encryption: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
-The public key must have a length of 4096 bits.
-Clearly stating in the file name wich one is for Sand-Prod and which is for Prod.

-### If you are already using MobilePay Online
-When you as an existing PSP wants to be onboarded for the new Online solution, you need to send an email to the MobilePay business support at developer@mobilepay.dk with this information:
-* The PSP name
-* BusinessContactName
-* BusinessContactEmail
-* OperationsEmail
-* OperationsPhonenumber

-We will reply to your mail with a secure link where you can upload a new PublicKey for Card encryption in SandBox environment: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
-The public key must have a length of 4096 bits.
-For Production environment, we will migrate your existing Public Key or create a new one, whatever you prefer.

 ### How to call the Online APIs in SandBox
 1. Go to sandbox-developer.mobilepay.dk and log in with your credentials.
 2. Next you select your account > My Apps > Create new App to register a new application.